 Bennett’s wallabies were introduced to South Canterbury from Australia in 1874 and by the 1940s had become a significant pest.

 They have no natural predators in Aotearoa and have adapted well.
-They currently occupy around one million hectares of land in the South Island, mostly in South Canterbury.
+They currently occupy around 1.5 million hectares of land in the South Island, mostly in South Canterbury.

 They are very mobile and in the last 15 years, their numbers have been increasing exponentially, spreading further afield from Canterbury’s designated 900,000-hectare wallaby containment area.